mongodb/leafygreen-ui/packages/RadioBoxGroup/README.md

 ### onChange
 **Type:** `function`
 **Default:** `() => {}`
-The event handler function for the 'onchange' event.
+The event handler function for the 'onChange' event.
 Receives the associated event object as the first argument.

 ### children
 **Type:** `node`